wangerekaharun/wangerekaharun/README.md

 ## Hi there 👋

-- 🤖 Am Harun Wangereka, an Android Engineer also Google Developer Expert for Android.
+- 🤖 I'm Harun Wangereka, an Android Engineer also Google Developer Expert for Android.
 Am passionate about creating quality applications.
 Never tired of learning and building the tech community and helping other developers upscale their skills.
 I love contributing to open-source projects and writing technical articles on Android and Kotlin topics.

 - 👨🏽‍💻 Currently, I'm working at [Apollo Agriculture](https://www.apolloagriculture.com) In this role, we make financing for small-scale farmers accessible to everyone.
 I collaborate with a cross-functional team to define, design, and ship new features for the agent's app and agro-dealers app.